 Post Baccalaureate Researchers

 My research centers around the Gut-Brain axis and the idea that the bacteria in your gut, your gut microbiome, communicate with and affect your brain.
 The gut microbiome has been implicated in many disorders and diseases, both mental and physical.
 I look at how various interventions, such as being put on a selective-serotonin reuptake inhibitor or taking a mindfulness-based stress reduction course, affect the type and amount of bacteria in a person's gut.
 I analyze the gut microbiome pre- and post-intervention and aim to find biomarkers of change that can be used for diagnosis or treatment in the future.

 My research primarily focuses on advancing isolates in the Tiny Earth Chemistry Hub.
-To do this, I prepare genomic and metabolomic isolations from bacterial strains shown to produce antibiotic activity against ESKAPE relatives.
+To do this, I prepare genomic and metabolomic isolations from bacterial strains shown to produce inhibition against ESKAPE relatives.
+My role with the Chemistry Hub extends beyond WID to the Tiny Earth network, where I communicate with TE Partner Instructors about the research happening in our lab.
 I also work with every lab member to make sure their supply and equipment needs are met and help maintain organization in the lab.
 Outside of lab and administrative work, I enjoy writing feature science stories for the WID and Tiny Earth websites.